Site Article Synopses and Relevance

 Synopsis: How could millions of intelligent, conscientious

-Relevance: Not just overlooking a few details, they miss the
+Relevance: The premise is that cosmologists are not just overlooking a few details, they

 Quasar in Front